-Developer testing is the developers’ intentional and systematic employment of testing tools and techniques to achieve the highest possible quality of the software that they create.
+Developer testing is the developers’ intentional and systematic employment of testing tools and techniques to create testable and maintainable software with as few defects as possible.

 Unlike spontaneous ad hoc unit testing of things that are easy to test, developer testing requires a structured approach and mastery of several core competencies, of which understanding testability drivers, fundamental testing techniques and unit testing are the most important.